art, writing

 Not knowing what to do, but confident in painting anyway, he started putting small dabs of paint on the white canvas.
 A few dabs of Burnt Sienna here, a few dabs of Cadmium Yellow there.
 The dabs never touched and never mixed.
 After a while he stepped back to look at his progress.
 He liked the painting but liked the individual dabs of paint even more.
 He made a pot of coffee and came back to look.
 He became more and more fascinated with each dab of paint.

-Rather than add more dabs of paint he thought about each dab of paint and what it might be like.
-“Oh I bet Burnt Sienna would like to move over just a little bit to the left if it could.
+“Oh, I bet Burnt Sienna would like to move over just a little bit to the left if it could.
 And Cadmium Yellow here could move up just a smidge if it were able.
-And plain old Green probably just moves down.”
-There was no rhyme or reason, it was only random.
-And so, he created a card for each dab of paint with instructions for how it would move and even instructions for how it would behave around other colors.
-Each dab was unique and had its own card, but each color was the same and had the same instructions.
+And plain old Green… Green probably just moves down.”

-After hours of writing he became bored.
+After hours of writing the census, he became bored.
 This boredom made him bored with the painting and he wished to start over.
 He took his white gesso and began to paint over the entire canvas, erasing his dabs of color.
-However in his haste he realized he didn’t gesso perfectly to the edges of the canvas and many random dabs of paint remained.
+However, in his haste, he realized he didn’t gesso perfectly to the edges of the canvas.
+While the center was a white void, many random dabs of paint remained along the rim.

-He realized that after the gesso dried, it became a bit translucent and he could barely see the dabs of color underneath.
-He considered placing dabs of paint exactly where they used to be but then decided against it.
-He then considered putting them down randomly again and thought this was a good idea.
-However, an even better idea was to honor the instructions on the card for each dab that survived his erasure from the night before.
-Cadmium Yellow moved up just a bit and Burnt Sienna moved to the left just a bit.
-The colors on these cards also got more dabs than the others as a reward.
-The rest of the dabs were placed randomly.
-On very rare occasions he’d mess up and put the wrong color down.
+He honored the instructions on the card for each dab that survived his erasure from the night before.
+Cadmium Yellow moved up just a bit; Burnt Sienna moved to the left just a bit.
+He filled the rest of the canvas with new dabs, but only using the colors that had survived.
+The survivors were the parents of the new painting.
+On very rare occasions he’d mess up and put the wrong color down—a mutation—but mostly, he followed the lineage.
 He made new cards for each of the 1,000 dabs before calling it quits.

-After about a year he noticed there were no dabs of paint in the exact center of the canvas from the day before.
+After about a year he noticed there were no dabs of paint in the exact center of the canvas from the day before; the colors were migrating outward faster now.
 After many more weeks he noticed he was only using about half of the colors from when he started.
 But he continued his Art practice.

 Day after day, week after week he worked.
-Move the dabs the way they wanted, paint them using only colors on the cards, then erase at the end of the day, saving the dabs that were at the edge.
+Move the dabs the way they wanted, let them multiply, turn the canvas, then erase the center at the end of the day.

 Many years later, when the Artist was an old man he looked at this painting.
-It was only Green dabs of paint perfectly at the edges.
+It was only Green dabs of paint, huddled perfectly at the edges.
+He looked from the graveyard in the center to the life at the edge.
+He ran his eyes and hands across it all and could feel it.

 He laid down in his studio, closed his eyes to sleep, and never woke up.